DMoest/editor-frontend-vue/README.md

 npm run test
 ```

-If you would like to use Cypress interactive testing mode where the browser stepps through things live:
+If you would like to use Cypress interactive testing mode where the chrome browser stepps through things live for you to see:
 ```
 npm run test:e2e
 ```